 As you can guess I LOVE roast chicken.
 It’s got to be in the Top 5 and its probably right on up there at the number one slot.
 Soooooo delicious whatever you pair it with.
 And the all time favourite choice of birthday treat dish for me as a kid.

 Of course my grandma cooked a really top-notch roast chicken and trimmings – but who’s Gran didn’t (and no way would you admit to it if they didn’t hey)?
-And,even though I say so myself,I think [...]
+And,even though I say so myself,I think she passed [...]

 Continue reading Roast chicken tonight